 ANOTHER DOOR OPENED and the Clerk of Court came out and announced, “All rise.”

 Everybody in the courtroom stood up.
-The judge, wearing a black toga, entered the courtroom as the Clerk of Court announced, “Judge Loreto Calma presiding.”
+The judge, a middle aged balding man wearing a black toga, entered the courtroom as the Clerk of Court announced, “Judge Loreto Calma presiding.”

 Then everyone sat down after the judge had banged his gavel and had taken his seat.